Indexing

 Or, if you want to use a cron schedule to control indexing, you can use WP-CLI indexing commands in a server cron job.
 This can be useful too if you disabled WP-Cron for performance reasons, preventing you from using the Schedule Indexer add-on.
 Real server cron is also the best approach if you want your cron schedule to always run exactly at the scheduled time, independent of front-end site activity (which is the disadvantage of using WP-Cron).

-With FacetWP’s built-in WP-CLI indexing command options you can also do partial re-indexes of only specific posts, post types, and facets, and you can purge the index table, as a whole or partially.
+With FacetWP’s built-in WP-CLI indexing command options you can also do partial re-indexes of only specific post types, post ID’s and facets, and you can purge the index table, as a whole or partially.

 Re-indexing with WP-CLI (optimally triggered by a server cron job) is the recommended approach for indexing high-content sites, or sites with large amounts of content imported regularly.
 In these cases the automatic indexing process can become problematic.
-Using WP-CLI will give you full control over when the indexing process runs exactly, and at which frequency.
-In this approach, FacetWP’s automatic indexing can be turned off with the facetwp_indexer_is_enabled hook.
+Using WP-CLI will give you full control over what is being indexed, when the indexing process runs exactly, and at which frequency.
+In this approach, FacetWP’s automatic indexing should be turned off with the facetwp_indexer_is_enabled hook.

 Trigger re-indexing with WP All Import